nbah22/genetic-algorithms/README.md

   * Count the percent of mutated nextgens on the list
 - Implement printing from pool
 - Add tooltips for settings
+- Try using canvas instead of frames for improved performance on linux